lucameng/lucameng.github.io/_posts/2022-05-08-customize-my-theme.md

 I wanted to stick one of my posts on top of the home page.
 But it did't seem to be easy for me to implement due to lack of understanding of Jekyll grammer.

-With the help of my kind roomate [Will](https://willyangywt.cc), The design was successfully implemented with '**violence**', which is not a good implemention.
+With the help of my kind roomate [Will](https://willyangywt.cc), The design was successfully implemented with '**violence**', which is not a good implementation.
 I will think of a plan to better solve this problem.

 Now, as you can see, the top post of my home page is [Guide/向导](https://lucameng.github.io/Guide/), which aims to give people some tips when they first come to ASTROWORLD.